Dollar Tree DIY Solar Light Projects: 5 Easy Backyard Ideas

 2. Rustic Wire Basket Chandelier

-For a bold statement, transform a Dollar Tree wire basket into a charming chandelier with dollar tree diy solar light projects.
-This dollar tree diy solar light project creates stunning mood lighting for outdoor dining areas.
+For a bold statement, transform a Dollar Tree wire basket into a charming chandelier with budget-friendly solar lantern projects.
+This solar light DIY creates stunning mood lighting for outdoor dining areas.

 Materials Needed (Cost: $3.75-$7.50)